hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ---

 # Rock Paper Scissor Game

-Have you ever thought about building a game with Python?
-Well today is your lucky day.
+Have you ever wondered how to build a game with python?
+Have you ever wanted to build your own game but didn't because it was hard?
+Well, today I'm going to show you how to build one and you know what?
+It's very simple!

 So let's get started.